 Library undertakes initiative to provide mounted presentation systems in all library locations to enhance meetings, trainings and gaming efforts by the Friends of the Library.

-Groundbreaking for walkway to connect Robert W. Saunders, Jr. Branch Library and Booker T. Washington Elementary School.
+Groundbreaking for a walkway to connect Robert W. Saunders, Jr. Branch Library and Booker T. Washington Elementary School is held.

 2009, July 9

 A kids' version of the catalog, KidPAC, goes live.

 HCPLC debuts text messaging service for library programs, events and news.

 New North Tampa Branch Library opens to the public.
 This 23,550 square foot library hosts 9,000 additional materials for a total collection of 76,000 volumes.
 In addition, this is the first facility to offer primarily self checkout and self checkin of materials.

 2009, September 18

 North Tampa Library Grand Opening includes a ribbon-cutting and dedication ceremony.